Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 ---

-Thank you for reading!
-Please email me any feedback at `process-loading <at> this domain` or leave it in the comments below.
-This article took me x hours over x weeks.

-Footnote:

-Nachos is confusing because semantics do not quite match linux confused the semantics of mmap and readVM/writeVM.

 [^1]: footnote: path to finding this is using this post https://stackoverflow.com/questions/14542348/how-to-find-a-definition-of-a-specific-syscall-in-linux-sources and then use regex "." syntax to find the definition of mmap
-[^2]: How Data is Fetched from Disk
-If the requested page is not in the page cache, execution proceeds as follows:

-- `block_page_mkwrite()` or `ext4_filemap_fault()` is called, depending on the filesystem.
-- The page is checked in the page cache:
-  - present → mapped into the process.
-  - not present → function requests a disk read via the block I/O layer.
-- The request goes through the I/O scheduler and block device driver.
-- The disk fetches the page into the page cache.
-- The page is marked present, and the fault handling completes.

 [^3]:[The true meaning of teaching](https://www.youtube.com/watch?v=bYv_Jcd27Gc)
 [^debug]: A good POV of the [debugging mental model](https://blog.regehr.org/archives/199)
 [^5]: [Great lecture explaining PLT and GOT](https://www.youtube.com/watch?v=Ss2e6JauS0Y)
 [^entrypoint]: It's conventionally called `_start`, but in reality the initial point of execution is determined by the entrypoint of the (ELF) header.
 Further reading: [one](https://stackoverflow.com/a/36165001), [two](https://unix.stackexchange.com/questions/588240/what-mandates-the-start-entrypoint-kernel-ld-linux-so-etc).
 [^shebang]: It's the exact same!
 Having a file start with the bytes `#!` indicates that the file should be [interpeted as a script](https://elixir.bootlin.com/linux/v6.14-rc6/source/fs/binfmt_script.c).
 I'll keep hammering the point home.
-Everything is just bits at the end of the day.
+Everything is only bits at the end of the day.
 An executable is not different than other files stored on your disk.
 Let's take this idea to the extreme: you can write an executable directly in a text editor.
 ISN'T THAT CRAZY?
 Kay Lack has a [beautiful video](https://youtu.be/cX5tQJhuNeY) demonstrating manually writing an ELF file and Steve Chamberlin has a great [blog post](https://www.bigmessowires.com/2015/10/08/a-handmade-executable-file/) where he does this on Windows.
 [^diagram_shm]: Image from *Win32 API Programming with Visual Basic* by Steven Roman page 212.
+[^semantics]: If you have used [Nachos](https://en.wikipedia.org/wiki/Not_Another_Completely_Heuristic_Operating_System) or are only familiar with using `read`/`write` with files, you may get confused by `mmap` semantics. `mmap` does copy data from disk to memory, but if the process does not modify the data, then the physical pages can be shared.
+Technically, sharing libraries does require this much kernel support.